 - be able to battle other houses that are similarly composed,

-If you have kids that are a little older, then Tactical and Theatrical Sessions are also fantastic options and very, very similar to Classic Weeks but more exclusively for older participants.
+- If you have kids that are older, then Tactical, Theatrical and Advanced Weeks are also fantastic options.
+These are similar to Classic Weeks but more exclusively for older participants.

-ark to park.
 Adventurers will have elective opportunities over the course of each week to customize their experience and by Thursday and Friday campers can pretty much gravitate to their favorite activities as they like.

-Build anything you want for your character or your Esteemed House.
+Build anything you want for your character or your group.

-Adventurers begin by designing their arms and armor: the Realm can be a dangerous place!
+Adventurers begin by designing their own arms and armor: the Realm can be a dangerous place after all.
 Work independently or collaborate with a team.
 Add spikes, fins, scales, plates, helmets, gauntlets, shields limited only by your imagination.
 Go classic or go mythic.
 Create your heirloom sword, ax, mace, halberd, spear or other deadly accoutrements.
 Use and improve what you make in daily games of capture the flag.